So you know how to make a carved pumpkin for Halloween, it’s finally done and it’s a masterpiece!

 Your pumpkin carving journey begins with selecting your pumpkin.
 Some families make a big “to-do” of picking this winter squash.

-The whole family heads to a farm where they walk the fields full of giant pumpkins searching for the perfect gourd to harvest fresh from the vine.
+The whole family goes to a farm.
+They walk the fields filled with huge pumpkins, looking for the perfect one to pick right off the vine.

 Others get their pumpkin at the local grocery store.

 - Lightly wash the outside of the pumpkin to remove any dirt or soil

-- Using paper towels, dry off all the excess moisture from the surface of the pumpkin.
+- Using paper towels, dry off all the excess moisture from the pumpkin’s surface.

-Below you’ll find several solutions, tips and techniques you can use for:
+Below you’ll find several solutions, tips, and carving techniques you can use for:

 - Keep it from drying out

 - Extend and make your carved pumpkin last longer (don’t expect long-term storage life)

-- … and slow down developing pumpkin mold.
+- … and slow down the developing pumpkin mold.